 15. Compact Folding Travel Hair Dryer

-We actually wrote a whole article about the best travel hair dryers that includes this one by Conair as well as 4 more great hair dryers that you can pick from.
+We actually wrote a whole article about the best travel hair dryers including this one by Conair as well as four more great hair dryers that you can pick from.

 16. 2-in-1 Travel Hair Straightener/Curling Iron

-If a hair dryer isn’t enough to tame those unruly locks, you’ll also want to bring along a travel curling iron or hair straightener.
-Or, etter yet, bring both!
-This dual-voltage 2-in-1 curling iron/flat iron is compact, lightweight, and serves as both a curling iron and a straightener so you don’t have to choose between these 2 beauty appliances for your next trip.
+If a hairdryer isn’t enough to tame those unruly locks, you’ll also want to bring along a travel curling iron or hair straightener.
+Or, better yet, bring both!
+This dual-voltage 2-in-1 curling iron/flat iron is compact, lightweight, and serves as both a curling iron and a straightener so you don’t have to choose between these two beauty appliances for your next trip.